 Caporali.
 The small church of Madonna del Divino Amore, today known as

-Cerasa is situated at the top end of Piazza Cavour.
+Madonna della Cerasa is situated at the top end of Piazza Cavour.
 Along the Tiberina road one sees the small

 church of Madonna delle Piagge